Happier schools

 “Playworks has enabled us to have more laughter and less fear, more players and less spectators, more encouragement and less put-downs, more order and less chaos, and more confidence and less uncertainty.
 Above all, Playworks has brought us less frowns and more smiles,” said Principal Michael Aaronian at Lupine Hills Elementary School in California.

-study, conducted by researchers at Stanford University, found that Playworks led to a fundamental positive shift in school climate in just one school year.
-The study also noted that a positive school climate has been linked to a host of favorable student outcomes, from attendance to achievement.
+study, conducted by researchers at Stanford University, found that Playworks led to a fundamental positive shift in community building in just one school year.
+The study also noted that a positive atmosphere has been linked to a host of favorable student outcomes, from attendance to achievement.

-Playworks strengthens the social, emotional, and physical development of children by including and engaging every child in healthy play.
-Our programming restores valuable teaching time, reduces bullying, and increases physical activity, shifting the school culture into an environment that is conducive for youth to thrive.
+Playworks strengthens the skill development of children by including and engaging every child in play.
+Our programming also restores valuable teaching time and increases physical activity, contributing to an environment that is conducive for youth to thrive.

 More Updates